skimzor/SZ-MGBC/README.md

 # SZ-MGBC
-Game Boy Color in Pocket Form-Factor
+Inspired by Zekfoo's AGZ and CGZ, I designed and created the SZ-MGBC - a Game Boy Color in the form-factor of a Game Boy Pocket.